KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo20 - QEMU serial port and messages in early booting phase and OVMF compilation guide/README.md

 <h3>Build OVMF</h3>

 DO NOT BUILD IN THIS WAY - SOURCE_DEBUG_ENABLE=TRUE - This didn't work for me.
+DO NOT USE SOURCE_DEBUG_ENABLE=TRUE ( on Windows only ?
+TODO )

 ```
 # from edk2 root